sebastian-dv/CSE-151A-Project/README.md

 [df['sex'].replace('female', 0, inplace=True)](https://colab.research.google.com/github/sebastian-dv/CSE-151A-Project/blob/main/SUPPORT2_Notebook.ipynb#scrollTo=89lDyDJ4QAdB&line=1&uniqifier=1)
 8. For nonbinary features, we applied [OneHotEncoder()](https://colab.research.google.com/github/sebastian-dv/CSE-151A-Project/blob/main/SUPPORT2_Notebook.ipynb#scrollTo=89lDyDJ4QAdB&line=4&uniqifier=1) function
 9. After the above data exploration and preprocessing, we are able to apply some visualization tools to help us explore the pattern of data
+10. We then chose to use a multi-class logistic regression model to train and fit the model with the preprocessed data.
+We then used the results to test for overfitting vs underfitting, accuracy and error for train vs test data.
+We are thinking of testing with a multi-class classification model and a Keras Sequential model next to look for better results.

 ## Visualization Tool
 1. Parallel Coordinates Plot: we applied this function to visualize the relationship between "dementia" and other features.